International

 Notschlafstelle „Nachtlicht"

 Emergency night shelter primarily for young people under 18.
-If you are a minor in an acute housing emergency, this may be your first point of contact.

 Address: Petristraße 65a, 33602 Bielefeld